hungrymedia/wp-multipost/trunk/readme.txt

 Contributors: hungrymedia
 Donate link: http://hungry-media.com/index.php#donate
 Tags: wpmu, broadcast, post, multicast
-Requires at least: 2.8.2
+Requires at least: 2.9.2
-Tested up to: 2.9.1
+Tested up to: 2.9.2
 Stable tag: trunk

-Multipost MU is a Wordpress MU plugin that allows you publish a post made to a single blog across multiple blogs.
+Multipost MU is a Wordpress MU plugin that allows you to duplicate posts and pages to multiple sub-blogs at once.

 == Description ==

 NOTE: This plugin is for Wordpress MU.

-Multipost MU is a Wordpress MU plugin that allows you publish a post made to a single blog across multiple blogs.
-An option panel is added to the sidebar of the Add/Edit post page that alows you to select other blogs to which the current post is published.
-If the "master post" is edited or deleted, all multiposted copies will also be edited or deleted.
+Multipost MU is a Wordpress MU plugin that allows you publish a post or page made to a single blog across multiple blogs.
+An option panel is added to the sidebar of the Add/Edit post and Add/Edit page screens that allow you to select other blogs to which the current post/page is published.
+If the "master post/page" is edited or deleted, all multiposted copies will also be edited or deleted.

 == Installation ==